taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 **But what about the action type?** Right now, only the payload is used to produce a new state but the action type is ignored.

-When an action object arrives at the reducers, the action type can be evaulated.
+When an action object arrives at the reducers, the action type can be evaluated.
 Only when a reducer cares about the action type, it will produce a new state.
-Otherwise it simply returns the previous state.
-In JavaScript a switch case can help to evaluate different action types or to return the previous state on default.
+Otherwise, it simply returns the previous state.
+In JavaScript, a switch case can help to evaluate different action types or to return the previous state on default.

 Imagine your Todo application would have a second action that toggles a Todo to either completed or incomplete.